Montana GOP candidate who could flip control of Senate nagged by claims he lied about bullet wound

 He denied any connection with the Tester campaign or other Democratic organizations.

-Tester's campaign has been running ads in recent weeks criticizing Sheehy for lying about the gunshot wound.
+A recent Tester campaign ad criticizes Sheehy for lying about the gunshot wound.
 A campaign spokesperson did not have an immediate comment Friday.

 The Montana Democratic Party seized on Peach’s latest comments as providing a “firsthand account” of what happened to Sheehy.

-But National Republican Senatorial Committee communications director Mike Berg rejected the latest reiteration of the accusations against Sheehy.
-He suggested it's a sign of Democrats' desperation because they fear Tester's going to lose.
+But Mike Berg, communications director for the National Republican Senatorial Committee, rejected the latest reiteration of the accusations against Sheehy.
+He suggested it's a sign of Democrats' desperation because they fear Tester will lose.

 “It's the last gasp of a career politician who sees his career about to end,” Berg said.